richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 action, event groups and for specific events.
 This allocation number is the number of objects have been created in memory during an action/group/event.
 The size of the created object is not tracked.

+## Anomaly detection

+Anomaly detection is an AppSignal feature that allows users to detect abnormalities in their apps.
+These are events such as: an increased error rate or a limited amount of free memory on the app's host.

+Anomaly detection works with Triggers threshold conditions that create Alerts when their threshold is reached.
+When an Alert is opened, AppSignal will send notifications to whichever notifiers have been selected for the specific trigger.

+See our documentation about [Anomaly detection](/application/anomaly_detection/) for more information.

 ## API